nakyeongahn/IntrotoIM/April_13/README.md

   <img src="sun.png" width="150" height="150">
 </p>

+2. With the basic concept in mind, I started working on the codes.

 ### Code
 1. I first start working on the processing to make basic classes and functions.
 I built classes for the plant, food(raindrops or an insect), and the sun.
 Each class has the functions for displaying the image and updating its movments.
 For the functions that don't belong to the classes, there are bg() which draws windows in the background.